geoserver/geoserver/doc/en/user/source/data/teradata.rst

 GeoServer artifacts
 ~~~~~~~~~~~~~~~~~~~

 #.
-Download the Teradata extension from the appropriate `GeoServer download page <http://geoserver.org/display/GEOS/Download>`_.
+Download the Teradata extension from the `download page <http://geoserver.org/display/GEOS/Stable>`_ that matches your version of GeoServer.
 The extension is listed at the bottom of the download page under :guilabel:`Extensions`.

-   .. warning:: Make sure to match the version of the extension to the version of the GeoServer instance!
+   .. warning:: Make sure to match the version of the extension to the version of GeoServer!

 #.
 Extract the contents of the archive into the ``WEB-INF/lib`` directory of the GeoServer installation.